ggreer/the_silver_searcher/msc_libs/README.md

 This ensures that Unix programs designed for use in an UTF-8 environment behave correctly in Windows' UTF16 environment, in any console code page.

 MsvcLibX is one component of the System Tools Library, as are the configure and make scripts described above.
-Note that I've removed several make files from ag's msc_libs\include, targeting OS/processor combinations not supported by ag now.
-Ex: MS-DOS, which does not support mmap() nor pthreads.
-If you want to try building ag.exe for one of the cases that might make sense (Ex: IA64 or ARM versions of Windows), you may copy the corresponding make files from https://github.com/JFLarvoire/SysToolsLib/tree/master/C/include.

 #### Files added
 None